katitek/Code-Combat/4_Backwoods_Forest/097-Patrol_Buster_A/readme.md

 ![](img/patrol_buster.jpeg)

-`if`-statements are fundamental tool for prrogrammers.
+`if`-statements are fundamental tool for programmers.
 Create them by typing:

 ```javascript
 var enemy = hero.findNearestEnemy();